AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 structures are packetized in OBUs.
 Each OBU has a header, which provides identifying information for the contained data (payload).

 The payload contains a series of one or more OBU elements.
-The design allows for a combination of aggregation and fragmentation, i.e., a set of OBU elements in which the first and/or last element is a fragment of an OBU.
+The design allows for a combination of aggregation and fragmentation of OBUs, i.e., a set of OBU elements in which the first and/or last element is a fragment of an OBU.

 The length field is encoded using leb128.
 Leb128 is defined in the AV1 specification, and provides for a variable-sized, byte-oriented encoding of non-